Why you must stay focused on Jesus

 Faith in God is the pulse of a believer.
 In 1 Peter 1:7, faith is valued as more precious than gold.
 That’s revealing!

 Without endurance, one can easily get tired and may not be able to finish the race.
-Do you know that an athlete is disqualified when they don’t complete a race?
-It is therefore advised that when you are trailing or exhausted, you must try and cross the finish.
+Do you know athletes are disqualified when they don’t complete a race?
+It is, therefore, advised that when you are trailing or exhausted, you must try and cross the finish.
 In the same way, believers must be determined to cross the finish of the faith race.

 Hebrews chapter 12 verses 1 to 3 admonishes believers to avoid distractions.
-Let me make it simple for you -Get rid of distractions!
-Distractions will derail you.
-It can take you off the track.
-To run the race of faith, we are to strip off or lay aside any weight that hinders us.
+Let me make it simple for you -get rid of distractions!
+Distractions can derail you and take you off the track.
+To run the race of faith, we must strip off or lay aside any weight hindering us.

 As children of God, the remedy for endurance or perseverance is to fix our eyes on Jesus Christ.
 The Bible presents Jesus as the perfect example to emulate.